MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase4.md

 After decommissioning your AD RMS servers, you might want to take the opportunity to review your templates in the Azure classic portal and consolidate them so that users have fewer to choose between, or reconfigure them, or even add new templates.
 This would be also a good time to publish the default templates.
 For more information, see [Configuring custom templates for the Azure Rights Management service](../deploy-use/configure-custom-templates.md).

 >[!IMPORTANT]
 > At the end of this migration, your AD RMS cluster cannot be used with Azure Information Protection and the hold your own key (HYOK) option.
-If you decide to use HYOK for an Azure Information Protection label, because of the redirections that are now in place, the AD RMS cluster that you use must have a different licensing URLs to the one that you used at the beginning of this migration.
+If you decide to use HYOK for an Azure Information Protection label, because of the redirections that are now in place, the AD RMS cluster that you use must have different licensing URLs to the ones in the clusters that you migrated.

 ## Step 11.
 Re-key your Azure Information Protection tenant key
 This step is required when migration is complete if your AD RMS deployment was using RMS Cryptographic Mode 1, because re-keying creates a new tenant key that uses RMS Cryptographic Mode 2.
 Using Azure RMS with Cryptographic Mode 1 is supported only during the migration process.